keivrijdag/keivrijdag/README.md

 2018-08-13|The effect of time travelling haplorhines on yesterday's unobservable behavioral dynamics 2018-08-27|Survival of the fittest?
-The effect Charles Darwin had on the Chinese Ming dynasty 2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers
+The effect Charles Darwin had on the Chinese Ming dynasty 2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers 2018-09-17|(at 21:00!)
+The effect of a one-hour daytime shift on observable circadian behavior of Tardigrada in liquid helium

 ## FAQ